drj613/ion-ng-bnb/readme.md

 `npm i` to install dependencies
 `ionic serve` to run the app

-I excluded `src/environments/environment.ts` from source control because it has my Google Maps API key in it.
-Without a key, Maps integration won't work (duh).
-To get that working again, create the file I deleted at the path listed above, then put this in it:
+I excluded `src/environments/environment.ts` from source control because it has my Google Maps and Firebase API keys in it.
+Without a key, Maps integration won't work (duh) and neither will authorization.
+To get those working again, create the file I deleted at the path listed above, then put this in it:

 ```
 export const environment = {
   production: false,
-  googleMapsApiKey: 'your key here lol'
+  googleMapsApiKey: 'your key here lol',
+  firebaseApiKey: 'your key here'
 };
 ```

+You can also get around auth entirely by setting `AuthService._userIsAuthenticated` to always be true in `auth.service.ts`

 To open in Android or iOS (only available on Mac), create a `www` folder in the root directory and create a blank `index.html` file inside of it.
 Must have Android Studio and Xcode installed